Medline Industries: Labor relations

 In over 50 years of doing business, Medline has had several charges filed against it with the National Labor Relations Board.
 In late September 2015, Medline terminated a warehouse operator at its Shepherdsville, Kentucky, distribution facility.
 The terminated employee alleged that Medline terminated him due to his alleged protected labor organizing activities.
-Medline settled with this employee for $15,000 on condition that the employee not return to work; this agreement was approved by the Region 9 director, Garey Lindsay, on January 26, 2016.
-Medline admitted in a Notice to Employees that:
+Medline settled with this employee for $15,000 on condition that the employee not return to work.